October 4, 2012

 Baby Shower Canvas Guest Book Tutorial

-As promised, here is the Tutorial for how I made the Canvas Guest Book.
-The great part is, you can use this Tutorial for so many things!
-I have made several gifts now using this technique, and drawer knobs.
+Ever been to a baby shower or wedding shower with a thumbprint guest book?
+Well, here are a few steps to make your very own!
+The great part is, you can use this tutorial for so many things!
+I have made several gifts now using this technique, including drawer knobs.
 So easy and the results are great.

 Here are the steps: